 4.)
-Guess the solid: Give the function f(x) and the interval along the x-axis that is used to generate each solid of revolution (four total) when rotated about the x-axis.
+Guess the solids in each of the figures below.
+Give the function f(x) and the interval along the x-axis that is used to generate each solid of revolution (four total) when rotated about the x-axis.
 You may have to play with the range along the x-axis and with the orientation of the solid to figure these out.
 The functions used to generate each figure are standard mathematical functions you have seen in class.